ezsystems/commerce-documentation/docs/guide/econtent/econtent_faq.md

 ## Facets are lowercased

-The configuration `index_facet_fields` has to be defined for the specific fields which should not be lowercased.
+If facet names are lowercase, you need to set the `index_facet_fields` parameter for the specific fields which should not be lowercase.
 See [Indexing econtent data](econtent_features/indexing_econtent_data/indexing_econtent_data.md).